 Robert HurstAssociate Professor of Jazz & Contemporary Improvisation

-Robert Hurst, a 1982 NEA Presidential Scholar Awardee, who immediately matriculated to Indiana University, has evolved into one of the most in-demand and top ten polls ranked bassist of this century.
-A Detroit native, Hurst has enjoyed a stellar career spanning 30 years and is a highly respected and well-recognized composer, electric and acoustic bassist, educator, recording artist, and businessman.
-His cultivation into a membership of talented musicians from around the world was fostered by lengthy tours and GRAMMY® Award-winning recordings with: Sir Paul McCartney, Charles Lloyd, Wynton Marsalis, Branford Marsalis, Dave Brubeck, Harry Connick Jr., Terrence Blanchard, Tony Williams, Nicholas Payton, Sting, Carl Allen, the legendary Pharaoh Sanders, Barbara Streisand, Willie Nelson, YoYo Ma, Ravi Coltrane, Chris Botti, and Diana Krall.
+Robert Hurst, a 1982 NEA Presidential Scholar Awardee who immediately matriculated to Indiana University, has evolved into one of the most in-demand and top-ten-polls-ranked bassist of this century.
+A Detroit native, Hurst has enjoyed a stellar career spanning 30 years and is a highly respected and well recognized composer, electric and acoustic bassist, educator, recording artist, and businessman.
+He has joined talented musicians from around the world on lengthy tours and GRAMMY Award-winning recordings with: Sir Paul McCartney, Charles Lloyd, Wynton Marsalis, Branford Marsalis, Dave Brubeck, Harry Connick Jr., Terrence Blanchard, Tony Williams, Nicholas Payton, Sting, Carl Allen, the legendary Pharaoh Sanders, Barbara Streisand, Willie Nelson, YoYo Ma, Ravi Coltrane, Chris Botti, and Diana Krall.

 Hurst has performed on over 200 diverse and critically acclaimed productions.
-His contributions on a select group of these recordings have yielded seven GRAMMY® Awards, several RIAA certified multi-platinum and gold records, and his own eight recordings as a leader have all garnered top ten and five-star recognition around the globe.
-You may already have observed Hurst’s presence among the jazz world’s most prolific new and veteran artists; you may also recognize him as the inaugural bassist in the house band of NBC’s The Tonight Show with Jay Leno for eight seasons, from 1992 to 1999.
-His nightly performances and contributions in the form of arranging, composing, acting and occasional music directing for the NBC program was highlighted with four EMMY® Awards in 1995, 1996, 1997, and 1999.
+His contributions on a select group of these recordings have yielded seven GRAMMY Awards and several RIAA-certified multi-platinum and gold records.
+His own eight recordings as a leader have all garnered top ten and five-star recognition around the globe.
+You may also recognize him as the inaugural bassist in the house band of NBC’s The Tonight Show with Jay Leno, where he played for eight seasons from 1992 to 1999.
+His nightly performances and contributions in the form of arranging, composing, acting, and occasional music directing for the NBC program was highlighted with four EMMY® Awards in 1995, 1996, 1997, and 1999.

-Hurst’s music, which transcends genre while keeping the improvisational genius and fascination of jazz glowing at its center, has also penned original music scores for several films including The Wood (MTV/ Paramount Productions) and Brown Sugar (Fox Films).
-Hurst appears on over 30 major motion film and video soundtracks and has featured solos and performances captured in many blockbusters including Ocean’s Eleven, Twelve and Thirteen, and Good Night, and Good Luck the Soundtrack, featuring Dianne Reeves, on Concord Records (A 2006 GRAMMY® Awardee- Jazz Vocal).
+Hurst’s music transcends genre while keeping the improvisational genius and fascination of jazz glowing at its center.
+He has penned original music scores for several films including The Wood (MTV/ Paramount Productions) and Brown Sugar (Fox Films).
+Hurst appears on over 30 major motion film and video soundtracks, including featured solos and performances in many blockbusters including Ocean’s Eleven, Twelve and Thirteen, as well as Good Night, and Good Luck, featuring Dianne Reeves, on Concord Records (a 2006 GRAMMY Awardee for Jazz Vocal).

 In 2014, the Presidential Scholars Foundation and Alumni Association invited Hurst, in recognition of achievements in his field and contributions to society, to serve as an honored speaker-panelist at the 50th Anniversary Presidential Scholars Summit in Washington D.C.
 This inaugural summit celebrated the past accomplishments of its program, its seven thousand alumni, and their ongoing work toward the advancements of its mission.
 Additionally, the Jazz Education Network has selected Hurst to present his clinic “Expanding Musical Ideas Through Rhythmic Variety” at their 6th Annual 2015 JEN Conference in San Diego, CA. Hurst maintains membership on the ISIM Advisory Council, has written skill and exercise material published for the Woodshed Master Class Series for DownBeat Magazine (Dec.
 2013), and since 2002 has thoughtfully served on the board of directors for the John and Alice Coltrane Foundation.